Illinois Compiled Statutes

 responding statements submitted by persons who are the

 subject of reports.
-The review by the Disciplinary Board
+The review by the Medical Board

 contained in each disciplinary file be less than 61 days nor